How to Build a Wine Cellar: Step-by-Step Guide

 Finding a good wine cellar location can help you figure out how to size a wine cellar cooling unit and how to determine the size of wine cellar cooling unit.
 In order to maintain the right conditions, you will need to purchase a larger, modern wine room cooler if the surrounding environment has an average yearly temperature of 85° compared to a temperature of 65°.
 Also, a dry environment will require more frequent humidification.

-A small wine cellar cooling unit and the lower the overall cost, the closer you go to the 55°F–58°F temperature and 55%–75% percent humidity that your wine requires.
+small wine cellar cooling unit and the lower the overall cost, the closer you go to the 55°F–58°F temperature and 55%–75% percent humidity that your wine requires.

 It's much easier to control these factors if you start in the right place, which is why a wine cellar basement is often recommended, as it's much cooler and more humid than the rest of your house (usually around 70% in the basement vs 30% in your house), and it's usually free of other issues like odors, vibrations, and natural light.
+Explore different wine cellar locations to find the best fit for your needs.

 These are the most popular locations for a wine cellar: